top of page

 DRYAD GOLD STAR

-A diminutive snowdrop with relatively large flowers which open like drop-earrings from long buds, and with a fairly long ovary.
-Flowers display well above low foliage at flowering time.
+One of our more diminutive Dryad Golds, Dryad Gold Star is a beguiling little snowdrop with relatively large flowers which open like drop-earrings from long buds, displaying an inverted heart on the inners.
+Only 8cm high at start of flowering, the blooms display well above short spreading foliage at flowering time.
+Planted in the open, the clump will glow bright gold in the winter sun.
 Excellent for pots and containers, though equally happy in the open ground.
-Vigorous and increases well.
+The small bulbs are vigorous and increase well.